Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Methodology

 \subsection{Activation Function}

 In this work, when initializing a network, we replace the standard ReLU activation with a non-ReLU activation.
-We tested several activations and found that DyReLU worked the best, specifically the DyReLU-B variant, which dynamically adapts and adjusts channel-wise activation coefficients during training, allowing for richer expressivity during early training.
+We tested several activations and found that DyReLU performed best, specifically the DyReLU-B variant, which dynamically adapts and adjusts channel-wise activation coefficients during training, enabling richer expressivity during early training.
 As training progresses, we gradually transition from DyReLU to standard ReLU, eliminating the additional parameters.
 Preliminary details about DST, DyReLU and details on phasing out DyReLU can be found in the Supplementary Materials.

-\textbf{Understanding Gradient Flow Through Neuron Activity.} With ReLU, non-positive pre-activations would result in zero gradient and prevent the learning signal with ReLU.
+\textbf{Understanding Gradient Flow Through Neuron Activity.} With ReLU, non-positive pre-activations would result in zero gradient and prevent the learning signal from propagating.
 To better understand why DyReLU phasing improves performance at extreme sparsity, we analyzed pre-activation values throughout training.
 As shown in Figure \ref{fig:preactivations}, the model trained solely with ReLU maintains around 1.3\% positive pre-activations throughout training, with many deeper layers showing none, interrupting gradient propagation.

 In contrast, our DyReLU phasing approach naturally begins from a high 56.8\%, decreases during the transition phase, and stabilizes at 4.5\% even after DyReLU is completely converted to ReLU, three times higher than with ReLU alone.
 The deeper layers also retain some positive pre-activations, preserving critical activation pathways that would otherwise be lost.
 This allows extremely sparse networks to continue learning where conventional approaches would struggle due to interrupted gradient propagation.
-We detail the ablation studies on the effect of DyReLU phasing in section \ref{sub:ablation-dyrelu}.
+We detail the ablation studies on the effect of DyReLU phasing in Section \ref{sub:ablation-dyrelu}.